tstoff/Lessons/lesson1/readme.md

     * your node version should be displayed
   * type npm -v and press Enter
     * your npm version should be displayed
+* Install git on your maschine
+* Create github account

 ## Clone Repo from Github
 * Open Windows console and navigate to your workspace